Chapter 3 Binary Data to Computations

 3.0.6 Historical context

-Previously, back when a university might have one single computer, as they were so large and expensive (they didn’t use those nifty small transistors of today), computers didn’t have sophisticated operating systems and only one task could be performed at a time by one person at a time.
+Previously, back when computers were so large and expensive that one whole university might have had just one computer (they didn’t have those nifty small transistors of today), computers didn’t have sophisticated operating systems.
+During that era, only one task could be performed at a time, by one person at a time.
 Back then, tasks were just manually started, prioritized, and scheduled by humans.
-Tasks or programs (including sometimes data) could be printed or punched on cards (called punchcards, punch cards or punched cards) that would be loaded into the machine.
+Tasks or programs, and sometimes data, could be printed or punched on cards (called punchcards, punch cards or punched cards) that would be loaded into the machine.
 Data and code would be manually indicated by punching or creating a hole in the card in certain locations.
 For example, columns might indicate different numeric or alphabetical values.
 It could really be a pain for users if they accidentally dropped the cards for the program they wanted to run, as you can imagine (“Punched Card” 2021)!

 There were many different kinds of punch cards over time, see Scott (2016) for a collection.

 Also, here is some fascinating additional reading on the role of women as computer operators starting in the 1940s.
-Initially computer science was actually thought of as a field for women, however this changed over time (and now women and gender minorities are hopefully becoming more represented) :
+Initially, computer science was actually thought of as a field for women; however, this changed over time to be skewed in the opposite direction.
+Women and gender minorities are hopefully becoming more represented in this field.
+See our leadership course for tips on how to better support more inclusive practices in our research labs.

 3.1 Conclusion

-We hope that this chapter has given you some more knowledge about how computers actually function.
+We hope that this chapter has given you some more knowledge about what goes on inside the computers as they function.

 In conclusion, here are some of the major take-home messages: